ktangsali/physicsnemo-sym/examples/reservoir_simulation/README.md

-    This section includes examples and details for conducting reservoir simulation forward and inverse problems (history matching) related to the Norne field using Modulus-Sym.
+    This section includes examples and details for conducting reservoir simulation forward and inverse problems (history matching) related to the Norne field using PhysicsNeMo-Sym.
 You'll find comprehensive instructions, example scripts, and usage guidelines tailored specifically for Norne reservoir simulation projects.

 * [GenAI Workflows](./GenAI_workflows/)

-    Explore Generative AI-driven workflows for 2D and 3D reservoir simulation forward and inverse problems using Modulus-Sym in this section.
+    Explore Generative AI-driven workflows for 2D and 3D reservoir simulation forward and inverse problems using PhysicsNeMo-Sym in this section.
 Discover innovative approaches and techniques powered by AI for enhancing 2D reservoir simulation projects.
 This section provides detailed explanations, example workflows, and usage guidelines.